 A. Sealcoating helps protect asphalt from the harmful effects of the sun.
 UV rays actually break down the tar in asphalt, oxidize asphalt and make it more brittle.
 This causes the asphalt to break down and crack.
 Sealer also helps to protect the asphalt against oils and gas spills.

-A. By choosing Minta Driveway Services as your pavement maintenance expert, you not only get the industry's leading products, you get a professional team of experts dedicated to excellence and quality.
+A. By choosing Minta Contracting as your pavement maintenance expert, you not only get the industry's leading products, you get a professional team of experts dedicated to excellence and quality.
 We are rated A+ by the better business bureau and have excellent reviews on Angies list.

 A. Depends on the condition of your driveway.
 Ignored and rough driveways will need to be sealed two years in a row.
 But the typical driveway should be sealed after every 2 to 3 years.
 Sealing your driveway every year, is just as bad as ignoring it.
 Over-sealing will create sealer build-up, which will peel off, making the driveway look horrible.
 New asphalt should be sealed within 1 to 2 years after installation.